wp-plugins/adaptive-images/readme.txt

  - 640px wide screens
  - 480px wide screens

-The plugin takes into account each device in its landscape -that is its largest- orientation.
+The plugin takes into account each device in its landscape -that is its largest- orientation, because it cannot predict which one the user will choose to use or when they might switch between orientations.
+But the overall result remains excellent.

 = How to test it =

  1. Test with a tool like Webpagetest http://www.webpagetest.org/.
 Make sure you set the "Emulate Mobile Browser" setting in the "Advanced Settings" > "Chrome" tab.
  2. Test with a tool like GTmetrix http://gtmetrix.com/.
 Make sure you enable mobile device testing.
+The plugin will have no effect on desktop sized devices.
  3. Check in the `/wp-contents/cache` directory to see the `/adaptive-images` directory and its contents.
 This is where the resized images are kept and cached by default.
  4. Test with an actual mobile device, a smartphone or tablet.
 Watch your website load in a snap.